What is .NET? Introduction and overview

 .NET apps are launched with a native executable, by default.
 The executable is both operating-system and architecture-specific.
 Apps can also be launched with the

 In 2014, Microsoft introduced .NET Core as a cross-platform, open-source successor to .NET Framework.
 This new implementation of .NET kept the name .NET Core through version 3.1.
-The next version after .NET Core 3.1 was named .NET 5.
+The next version after .NET Core 3.1 dropped the "Core" part of the name and was named .NET 5.

 New .NET versions continue to be released annually, each a major version number higher.
 They include significant new features and often enable new scenarios.